 Another method for preserving herbs

-Some herbs do better being tied up and hung to dry after rinsing and drip drying.
+Some herbs do better being tied up and hung to dry after rinsing dirt and dust off then drip drying.

 Particularly rosemary and thyme in my experience but you could surely do this for many other herbs.

-Use twine or jute cord to tie together your herbs in bundles and hang them to dry.
+- Use twine or jute cord to tie together the herbs in bundles and hang them to dry.

 How long can air-dried herbs last?